fdch/fd_lib/README.md

 Enjoy!

 ## Get the library (first time only, or for a blank slate)
-1. Click the green download-as-zip button above or do this from terminal:

 $ git clone http://github.com/fdch/fd_lib fd_lib

-2. Declare the library
+## Declare the library
 1. Put this object on a Pd patch

 	[declare -lib fd_lib -path fd_lib]

 1. OR: Put/send this message and replace "/path/to/" with your actual path and click it:

 	[;
 	pd path-dialog 1 1 +/path/to/fd_lib, save_preferences(

 1. OR: set the path from PREFERENCES>PATH dialog

 ## Compile the library